KhawarGit/MD5-Password-Cracker-PHP/README.md

 # MD5 PIN Cracker in PHP

 Welcome to the "MD5 Password Cracker" repository by Khawar Khan.
-This PHP-based tool is designed to demonstrate the process of cracking MD5-hashed passwords using a brute-force approach.
+This PHP-based tool is designed to demonstrate the process of cracking MD5-hashed PINs using a brute-force approach.

 # Table of Contents